IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Timothy P. V. Mammen - IPG Photonics Corp.

-I mean, the key applications are still the main ones that we work with there.
+I mean the key applications are still the main ones that we work with there.
 But you're starting to see some of the emerging applications even in additive, deposition and ablation outside of the three core applications.
 Within the new products, we have the ultrafast being evaluated in China, where there's a lot of interest in that product.

 So, we expect that in the future to grow.
 But yes, it's really – I mean it all sounds rather boring when it's the 3 million applications of cutting, welding, marking, engraving.
 And then you get into the deposition and ablation type areas, which is starting to drive some contribution.